Behavioral Science Consultancy: Why you probably shouldn’t hire one

 The art of strategic planning is figuring out the highest probability and most efficient way of achieving a given company goal or KPI.
 Behavioral Strategy takes this one step further by helping businesses figure out which behavior they should be building their strategy around.

 Once a business has identified the best action for their customers to take, the project becomes about figuring out the best way to encourage customers to do it—usually by creating a new product or service.
-So if the desired behavior is “eat more vegetables”, the product/service can take the form of a vegetable subscription box, an grocery app with a large selection of organic produce, a local farm finder, a farmer’s market finder (with email alerts), a recipe app with veggie-heavy recommendations, an app that recommends a local vegetarian dish at a local restaurant/takeout spot, etc.
+So if the desired behavior is “eat more vegetables”, the product/service can take the form of a vegetable subscription box, an grocery app with a large selection of organic produce, a local farm finder, a farmer’s market finder (with email alerts), a recipe app with veggie-heavy recommendations, an app that recommends a vegetarian dish at a local restaurant/takeout spot, etc.

 The point is that for every behavior there are a variety of different products/services that can facilitate its performance.
 The specific product or service you end up creating is going to depend on your organization and its goals.
 For the “eat more vegetables” example, a company like Walmart might choose something like “weekly vegetable subscription box” or “grocery app with large selection of organic produce”, but a nonprofit or public health agency might choose the recipe app or the farmer’s market finder.
 Walmart probably has revenue or wallet share as a goal, while the nonprofit and public health agency probably have goals around health, medical bills, etc.